IBE160/SG-M-E-Ds/docs/epics.md

 *   **Goal:** Empower the AI to dynamically generate and adapt puzzles within the coherent narrative framework.
 *   **Rationale:** This introduces the complexity of dynamic puzzles only after the narrative framework is stable.
 It uses "Puzzle Dependency Chains" to ensure all generated games are solvable.

+### Story 3.1: Integrate AI Puzzle Generation Service
+As a developer,
+I want to integrate an AI service capable of generating puzzles, So that we can dynamically create interactive challenges for the game.

+**Acceptance Criteria:**

+**Given** an AI puzzle generation service (e.g., Gemini API), **When** a prompt is sent to the service (e.g., "Generate a riddle for a magical library theme"), **Then** the service returns a coherent puzzle description and solution.
+**And** the application can successfully receive and parse this puzzle.

+**Prerequisites:** Story 2.1 (AI Narrative Generation Service)

+**Technical Notes:** Similar to Story 2.1, this will use the **Gemini API (Gemini Pro / Gemini 1.5 Pro)** and **Flask API Routes** for secure interaction.
+Prompt engineering will focus on puzzle mechanics and types (e.g., Observation, Riddle, etc.).
+Background processing (**Celery with Redis**) may be needed for slow AI generation, but this is deferred.

+### Story 3.2: Implement Dynamic Puzzle Adaptation
+As a game designer,
+I want the AI to dynamically adapt puzzles based on player actions and game state, So that the challenges feel responsive and personalized.

+**Acceptance Criteria:**

+**Given** a puzzle has been generated,
+**When** the player attempts a solution,
+**Then** the AI evaluates the attempt and adapts the puzzle's difficulty or provides contextual hints if needed.
+**And** the game state reflects the puzzle's progression.

+**Prerequisites:** Story 3.1 (AI Puzzle Generation Service), Story 1.2 (Game State Management)

+**Technical Notes:** This will require sophisticated prompt engineering to guide the AI's adaptation logic.
+Game state (`GameSession.puzzleState`) will be crucial for providing context to the AI for dynamic adaptation.

+### Story 3.3: Implement Puzzle Dependency Chains
+As a game designer,
+I want to ensure AI-generated puzzles are always solvable and logically connected, So that players never encounter unsolvable scenarios.

+**Acceptance Criteria:**

+**Given** a set of dynamically generated puzzles for an escape room, **When** the AI generates the puzzle sequence, **Then** the puzzles are arranged in a solvable dependency chain (e.g., key for door A is found by solving puzzle B).
+**And** the game verifies the solvability of the generated chain.

+**Prerequisites:** Story 3.2 (Dynamic Puzzle Adaptation)

+**Technical Notes:** This will involve internal AI logic for managing puzzle prerequisites and outcomes, possibly through a graph-based representation in the prompt.
+This is a critical component of the **Structured Prompting Strategy** for puzzle coherence.

+### Story 3.4: Integrate Player Puzzle Interaction
+As a player,
+I want to interact with puzzles using contextual options and input mechanisms, So that I can attempt solutions and progress through the game.

+**Acceptance Criteria:**

+**Given** a puzzle is presented,
+**When** the player selects an interaction option (e.g., "Examine the inscription", "Try combination 123"), **Then** the game processes the input and provides feedback based on the AI's puzzle logic.

+**Prerequisites:** Story 1.4 (Core Interaction Model), Story 3.1 (AI Puzzle Generation Service)

+**Technical Notes:** This will utilize existing `.option-btn` components for choices and potentially integrate a text input for more complex puzzle answers. **Feedback Patterns** will be used to communicate success or failure of puzzle attempts, ensuring a consistent user experience.

 ### Epic 4: Expanding Variety and Replayability
 *   **Related Functional Requirements (FRs):** FR-001 (Dynamic Content Generation), FR-002 (Player-Driven Customization), FR-005 (Detailed specifications for puzzle types), FR-006 (User flow for Game Setup)
 *   **Goal:** Increase the breadth of content and player choice to deliver on the promise of endless replayability.
 *   **Rationale:** This epic now focuses on scaling content (more themes, puzzles, visuals), which is a much lower risk after the core dynamic systems have been proven to be stable and coherent.

+### Story 4.1: Implement Dynamic Difficulty Adjustment
+As a game designer,
+I want the AI to dynamically adjust the game's difficulty based on player performance, So that the challenge remains engaging and fair.

+**Acceptance Criteria:**

+**Given** a player's performance in a series of puzzles (e.g., time taken, hints used), **When** the AI evaluates this performance,
+**Then** the AI subtly adjusts parameters for future puzzles (e.g., complexity, number of steps) to maintain an optimal challenge level.

+**Prerequisites:** Story 3.2 (Implement Dynamic Puzzle Adaptation), Story 1.2 (Game State Management)

+**Technical Notes:** This will require the `GameSession` to track player performance metrics.
+AI prompt engineering will incorporate these metrics to influence puzzle generation parameters, which aligns with the "Advanced AI" future consideration in the PRD.

+### Story 4.2: Expand Library of Visual Assets and Themes
+As a game designer,
+I want to expand the available library of visual assets and themes, So that players have more diverse and immersive choices for their escape rooms.

+**Acceptance Criteria:**

+**Given** a new set of images and themes are added to the game, **When** a player selects a new theme,
+**Then** the AI can generate room descriptions and puzzles consistent with the expanded library.

+**Prerequisites:** Story 1.5 (Display Basic Visuals for Rooms)

+**Technical Notes:** This involves curating and integrating more free-to-use images into the `static/images/` directory and updating the AI's understanding of available themes through prompt adjustments (Structured Prompting Strategy).

+### Story 4.3: Implement Enhanced Game Setup Flow
+As a player,
+I want an enhanced game setup flow with more options and clearer guidance, So that I can customize my experience more effectively.

+**Acceptance Criteria:**

+**Given** the game setup menu,
+**When** I navigate through the options,
+**Then** I can choose from an expanded list of themes, locations, puzzle types, and difficulty levels, with clear descriptions for each.

+**Prerequisites:** Story 2.4 (Dynamic Theme and Location Integration)

+**Technical Notes:** The UX design already specifies a "New Game Creation" flow with "Design Your Own" and "AI-Driven" modes.
+This story will enhance the "Design Your Own" wizard with expanded options, potentially using `.option-btn` components and improved instructional text from the UX design's "User Journey Flows" and "Component and Pattern Library" sections.

 ---